AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructureV2/intro.rst

 .. _editCalculatorV2:

-Edit calculator (engine v2)
+Edit calculator (Engine v2)
 ===========================

 .. warning::
-  *This section contains early documentation for Engine V2 and will be updated often.
-Where a feature has not yet been implemented yet in Engine V2, it is noted.*
+  *This section contains early documentation for Engine v2 and will be updated often.
+Where a feature has not yet been implemented yet in Engine v2, it is noted.*

 The page is the heart of any Omni calculator.
 It defines the name and category, equations and code, variables and units, conditions and tests of the calculator.
 And much more!